mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 === Fault injection
 - Description of fault injection setup, some circuit diagrams, and proof that it passes the formal verification
+- Establish a baseline to prove that fault injection on an unprotected circuit has 0 percent mitigated faults

 === Fault injection studies: Protected voter
 I propose two main classes of fault injection studies.
 In the first class of tests, known as "Protected voter